 If the environment in which you grew up was associated with heavy drinking then you are more likely to develop an drink related problem.

-The most reliable measure of whether or not you have a drinking problem is the degree to which it is affecting your life, in your relationships and in your home and work environments.
+The most reliable measure of whether or not you have an Alcohol Abuse problem is the degree to which it is affecting your life, in your relationships and in your home and work environments.

 It is possible that you do have a problem if you experience any of the following: